GoZaddy/cs-403-lisp-interpreter/README.md

 - `if` is not supported but `cond` is
 - Unnecessary nesting will throw errors.
 For example: `(((((+ 1 2)))))` should be written as `(+ 1 2)`

-- A cons operation will a valid list output will simply return a list:
+- A cons operation with a valid list output will simply return a list:
 ```
 (cons 1 ()) ;; returns (1)
 (cons 1 2) ;; returns (1 .
 2)